openstack-k8s-operators/dataplane-operator/docs/composable_services.md

     services:
       - neutron-metadata

+### neutron-ovn

+Include this service to run Neutron OVN agent on the EDPM nodes.
+This agent is needed to provide QoS to hardware offloaded ports on the compute nodes.

+    services:
+      - neutron-ovn

 ### neutron-dhcp

 Include this service to run Neutron DHCP agent on the EDPM nodes.
 This agent is needed in some cases not supported by the native OVN DHCP implementation.